 Our knowledge-rich curriculum provides the children with opportunities to learn facts and information but also gives them diverse and rich experiences from which they are able to develop transferable skills.
-Our Curriculum is planned following the guidance from the Department for Education 'Statutory framework for the Early Years Foundation Stage', taking account of the children's needs and interests.
+Our Curriculum is planned following the guidance from the Department for Education 'Statutory framework for the Early Years Foundation Stage 2021', taking account the children's needs and interests.

 Opportunities are provided for the children to meet the expectations laid out in the document 'Development Matters in the Early Years Foundation Stage'.
 This non-statutory guidance material supports practitioners in implementing the statutory requirements of the EYFS.